philosodad/com.johnpdaigle/source/complexable/2018-02-18-the-kevin-bacon-problem.html.markdown

       hostname: "localhost",
       pool_size: 10

-And we need to add the new Repo to our supervision tree. in `data_munger/lib/data_munger/application.ex`
+We also need to add the new `DataMunger.ImdbRepo` to our supervision tree.
+In `data_munger/lib/data_munger/application.ex`

     :::elixir
     def start(_type, _args) do